stuartpb/ach/README.md

 ### allowCredentials

-Whether to allow requests with credentials (such as an XmlHttpRequest with `withCredentials` set to `true`), or (for GET requestw with credentials), whether the client will be allowed to read the results of the request.
+Whether to allow requests with credentials (such as an XMLHttpRequest with `withCredentials` set to `true`), or (for GET requests with credentials), whether the client will be allowed to read the results of the request.

 Setting this changes the behavior of the wildcard ('*')